Thermalization and prethermalization in the soft-wall AdS/QCD model: Prethermalization

 \subsubsection{Quench from the ordered phase}

-As the schematic program shows, it allows us to quench from the ordered phase to the critical region, i.e., $A'\rightarrow C$ or $B\rightarrow C$ sketched in Fig.~\ref{sketch}.
-However, the initial state should be close to the critical point.
-Without considering the high orders, the scalar field also behaves as $\chi(z) \propto z^3$.
-It is interesting to explore that whether the scaling behavior in this evolution is the same as the case $A\rightarrow C$.
+As the schematic program shown in Fig.~\ref{sketch}, we will also study the short-time dynamics from $A'\rightarrow C$ and $B\rightarrow C$ .
+Without considering the high orders, the five dimension scalar field behaves as $\chi(r) \propto r^3$ in the critical region.
+It is interesting to explore that whether the scaling behavior in this case is the same as the case of $A\rightarrow C$.

-Apply the initial state at $R_i=(\epsilon_i, m_i)$ and finally quench to the critical point.
-By choosing the particular scaling, the scaling form of eq.~\eqref{scalingepsilon} converse to
+One can apply the initial state at $R_i=(\epsilon_i, m_i)$ and sudden quench the system to the critical point.
+By choosing the particular scaling, the scaling form of Eq.~\eqref{scalingepsilon} transform to

 and